manticoresoftware/manticoresearch/manual/Functions/Date_and_time_functions.md

 ```

 ### DAY()
-Returns the integer day of month (in 1..31 range) from a timestamp argument, according to the current timezone.
+Returns the integer day of the month (in 1..31 range) from a timestamp argument, according to the current timezone.
 ```sql
 mysql> select day(now());
 +------------+